natalie-ly/natalie-ly/README.md

 # 👋 Hi, I’m Natalie - a 3rd year Computer Engineering student [@uWaterloo](https://github.com/uWaterloo)!
-- 👀 I’m currently seeking Summer 2024 internships (Prev Coops: System1, BlackBerry)
+- 👀 I’m currently a SWE intern at Salesforce in Seattle (Prev Coops: System1, BlackBerry) - I'm seeking Winter 2025 Internships
 - 🌱 I'm interested in game development and AI and want to learn more about it
 - 🥏 I spend a lot of my time throwing plastic discs